 - (1) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT may appeal a PLWG action to recommend rejection of, defer, or recommend referral of a PGRR directly to ROS.
-Such appeal to the ROS must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within ten Business Days after the date of the relevant PLWG appealable event.
+Such appeal to the ROS must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant PLWG appealable event.
 ERCOT shall reject appeals made after that time.
 ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
-If the appeal is submitted to ERCOT at least 11 days before the next regularly scheduled ROS meeting, ERCOT shall place the appeal on the agenda of the next regularly scheduled ROS meeting.
-If the appeal is submitted to ERCOT less than 11 days before the next regularly scheduled ROS meeting.
-An appeal of a PGRR to ROS suspends consideration of the PGRR until the appeal has been decided by ROS. - (2) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff, or ERCOT may appeal a ROS action to reject, defer, remand or refer a PGRR directly to TAC.
-Such appeal to the TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within ten Business Days after the date of the relevant ROS appealable event.
+Appeals shall be heard at the next regularly scheduled ROS meeting that is at least seven days after the date of the requested appeal.
+An appeal of a PGRR to ROS suspends consideration of the PGRR until the appeal has been decided by ROS. - Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff, or ERCOT may appeal a ROS action to reject, defer, remand or refer a PGRR directly to TAC.
+Such appeal to the TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant ROS appealable event.
 ERCOT shall reject appeals made after that time.
 ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
-If the appeal is submitted to ERCOT at least 11 days before the next regularly scheduled TAC meeting, ERCOT shall place the appeal on the agenda of the next regularly scheduled TAC meeting.
-If the appeal is submitted to ERCOT less than 11 days before the next regularly scheduled TAC meeting.
+Appeals shall be heard at the next regularly scheduled TAC meeting that is at least seven days after the date of the requested appeal.
 An appeal of a PGRR to TAC suspends consideration of the PGRR until the appeal has been decided by TAC. - (3) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT may appeal a TAC action to reject, defer, remand, or refer a PGRR directly to the ERCOT Board.
 Appeals to the ERCOT Board shall be processed in accordance with the ERCOT Board Policies and Procedures.
 An appeal of a PGRR to the ERCOT Board suspends consideration of the PGRR until the appeal has been decided by the ERCOT Board. - (4) Any ERCOT Member, Market Participant, PUCT Staff or Texas RE Staff may appeal any decision of the ERCOT Board regarding a PGRR to the PUCT or other Governmental Authority.
-Such appeal to the PUCT or other Governmental Authority must be made within any deadline prescribed by the PUCT or other Governmental

-Authority, but in any event no later than 35 days of the date of the relevant ERCOT Board appealable event.
+Such appeal to the PUCT or other Governmental Authority must be made within any deadline prescribed by the PUCT or other Governmental Authority, but in any event no later than 35 days of the date of the relevant ERCOT Board appealable event.
 Notice of any appeal to the PUCT or other Governmental Authority must be provided, at the time of the appeal, to ERCOT's General Counsel.
 If the PUCT or other Governmental Authority rules on the PGRR, ERCOT shall post the ruling on the ERCOT website.